mlaskowski7/3Dportfolio/README.md

 # 3D web portfolio
-3D portoflio website created in React js using Three js.
+My portfolio website created in React js with 3D functionality in Three.js, styled with help of Tailwind CSS.
+Used also EmailJS for contact functionalities.